 How to Claim the Orphan Drug Tax Credit

 The first step in filing for the ODTC is to receive orphan drug designation from the FDA (3).
 Orphan drug designation makes the drug eligible for the benefits of the ODTC.
 Only qualified clinical testing expenses that occur between orphan drug designation and FDA approval can be claimed.
 Therefore, it is important for companies to closely track expenses that are incurred between these two designations.

 As additional incentives, the tax code offers NDA/BLA fee waivers and a seven-year period of marketing exclusivity for an FDA-approved orphan treatment.
 Research expenditures outlaid prior to human trials, during the in vitro and pre-clinical testing phases of drug discovery, should be claimed under the standard R&D tax credit.
 Companies cannot claim the ODTC and the R&D tax credit for the same research expenses, and it is important to carefully document and separate the QREs that apply to each of the credit claims.

 Claiming the ODTC (and the R&D tax credit) requires an in-depth determination of qualified expenses, which is best left to tax professionals.
-Contact STRIKE to speak with our industry experts and see how you can realize significant savings to reinvest in your company’s next new treatment or cure.
+Contact Strike to speak with our industry experts and see how you can reduce the cost of developing your company’s next new treatment or cure.

 - Moore TJ, Zhang H, Anderson G, Alexander GC.
 Estimated Costs of Pivotal Trials for Novel Therapeutic Agents Approved by the US Food and Drug Administration, 2015-2016.
 JAMA Intern Med.
 2018;178(11):1451–1457. https://pubmed.ncbi.nlm.nih.gov/30264133/